Berwick St James

 Please put this event and date in your diary.
 More details in the December magazine.
 To book a place please email email@example.com – everyone is welcome.

 Please visit this page for prayers for daily use.
-Currently displayed are Prayers for Harvest, Prayers for Remembrance, Prayer Grid for November and the CW Lectionary for September to December 2018.
-These PDF documents may be downloaded and printed out.
+Currently displayed are Prayers for Advent, Prayers for Christmas, Prayer Grid for November, Prayer Grid for December and the CW Lectionary for September to December 2018.
+These documents may be downloaded and printed out.

 There are also links to other websites which support personal daily prayer and Bible reading.